Keeping Children Safe in Education (KCSIE): summary

 - Discuss any uncertainties about recording requirements with the DSL or deputy

-If staff have concerns about female genital mutilation (FGM) they need to speak to the DSL or deputy immediately.
-There's a specific legal duty on teachers – where a teacher discovers that FGM has been carried out on a girl under the age of 18, they must report this to the police
+If staff have concerns about female genital mutilation (FGM) they should speak to the DSL or deputy immediately.
+There's a specific legal duty on teachers – where a teacher discovers that FGM has been carried out on a girl under the age of 18, they must report this to the police.